 It can be quite easy to stop the child from talking and quickly jump to provide a solution, but in order to relieve anxiety, active listening is the key.

-Active listening allows children to fully express their concerns and thoughts without being interrupted.
+Active listening allows children to express their concerns and thoughts without interruption.

 Parents should ask the child directly how they are feeling and listen to the child diligently and carefully.